PythonMoonQuest/PythonMoonQuest/README.md

 # 💫 About Me:
+Hello there!
+I'm Tajsia from Serbia,
+Also an Python enthusiast on journey through various Python challenges.
+I'm on a mission to become a Python programming expert and explore the limitless possibilities this language offers.
-I'm a self-taught enthusiast who fell in love with python.<br>Here are the steps of my journey.<br>Join me in reveling the Python wonderland
+As a self-taught programmer who fell in love with Python, Excited I am, to share the steps of my journey with you.
+Join me as we uncover the wonders of the Python world together!

 ## 🌐 Socials: